Dongfeng deal buys time and new blood for Peugeot

 Peugeot is expected to meet existing commitments to build at least one new model at each French site and produce 1 million vehicles domestically by 2016, Montebourg said.

-(Additional reporting by Jean-Baptiste Vey and Chine Labbé in Paris, Sophie Sassard in London,; Kazunori Takada and Norihiko Shirouzuin in Shanghai; Editing by Louise Ireland and David Evans)
+(Additional reporting by Chine Labbé in Paris, Sophie Sassard in London,; Samuel Shen and Kazunori Takada in Shanghai; and Norihiko Shirouzu in Beijing; Editing by Louise Ireland)